-This course will provide you with advanced knowledge and transferable skills in the design, modelling, implementation and evaluation of digital systems, enabling you to contribute effectively to the increasingly complex and rapidly evolving technologies that are prevalent in industry and research.
+Develop advanced knowledge and transferable skills in the design, modelling, implementation and evaluation of System-on-Chip (SoC) FPGA based digital systems, enabling you to contribute effectively to the increasingly complex and rapidly evolving technologies that are prevalent in industry and research.

 Accredited by the Institute of Engineering and Technology (IET) under licence from the UK regulator, the Engineering Council.
 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 My experience with the course modules is overly positive with the professors being really friendly and supportive to all of our cohort.
-Concluding the Digital Systems Engineering MSc provides the foundations for well-rounded future engineers.Spyros, MSc Digital Systems Engineering
+Concluding the Digital Systems Engineering MSc provides the foundations for well-rounded future engineers.Spyros, MSc Digital Systems Engineering.
+Read more from Spyros.

-The group project will immerse you in a life-like scenario of a company developing digital systems.
-You will undertake building a complete FPGA-based digital system, and in doing so will gain practical experience of project management and team skills.
+This group project will immerse you in a life-like scenario of a company developing digital systems.
+You will undertake building a complete System-on-Chip (SoC) FPGA-based digital system, and in doing so will gain practical experience of project management and team skills.
 The system will include both software (such as human-computer interface, low-level programming) and hardware (such as FPGA, A/D converters, communication interfaces).

-The project will culminate in the design and realisation of a printed circuit board hosting a FPGA interfaced to a variety of peripherals.
-Communication links allowing connection to a PC will enable the creation of a diverse range of multimedia, diagnostic or communication systems.
-At the end of the project, you will be able to take the board you have designed with you, providing you with a complete FPGA development system to further investigate digital system design.
+The project will culminate in the design and realisation of a printed circuit board hosting an SoC FPGA interfaced to a variety of peripherals.
+Communication links allowing connection to a PC will enable the creation of a diverse range of multimedia, diagnostic and communication systems.
+At the end of the project, you will be able to take the board you have designed with you, providing you with a complete SoC FPGA development system to further investigate digital system design.

 You will typically be working in a group of three to six students.
 Each group will be responsible for setting up a “company” in which quality control, organisation and execution of the design, development, test and integration of the product can be effectively documented.
 You will be assigned a target system to design, and provided with a budget for your group to prepare and present a tender document.
 As a group you will then prepare a design, implementation, test and integration plan that will be followed.